 How might Vitamin D affect cardiovascular health?
 Vitamin D localizes to most tissues and cells in the human body and is involved in several vital processes – to name a few - insulin production, immune cell function, inflammation, and heart contractility.
 Vitamin D deficiency could possibly lead to a pro-inflammatory environment, which would promote cardiovascular disease.3

 How can you get adequate Vitamin D?
 Food sources of Vitamin D are scarce, and it is almost impossible for your body to produce sufficient Vitamin D from a safe amount of sun exposure, especially if you work indoors and don’t live in the tropics.
 So a Vitamin D supplement is your best bet.
 Remember – the standard dose of Vitamin D found in most multivitamins is not enough to assure adequate blood Vitamin D levels.
 In order to support all of Vitamin D’s important actions in the body, additional supplementation is necessary.
 Be cautious of Vitamin D supplements geared toward bone health – they may also contain excessive amounts of calcium, which can result in poor absorption of other minerals.
-Dr. Fuhrman’s Osteo-Sun was designed to deliver adequate amounts of Vitamin D along with a low dose of calcium in order to promote bone health without causing adverse effects associated with excess calcium intake.
+Read more about calcium, vitamin D and bone health.

 1. Kilkkinen A et al. Am J Epidemiol.
 2009 Oct 15;170(8):1032-9.
 Epub 2009 Sep 17.
 Vitamin D status and the risk of cardiovascular disease death.